 The Department of Civil, Environmental and Sustainable Engineering offers a well-balanced undergraduate program that strives to develop graduates who are capable of solving complex problems with fixed and oftentimes limited resources.

-The application of state-of-the-art skills, a sound understanding of engineering principles, the ability to communicate and articulate ideas, and preparation for lifelong learning are some of the key areas of focus in the civil engineering curriculum.
+The application of state-of-the-art skills, a sound understanding of engineering principles, the ability to communicate and articulate ideas, and preparation for lifelong learning are some of the key areas of focus in the Civil, Environmental and Sustainable Engineering curriculum.
 At the completion of the undergraduate program, graduates are well equipped to enter the practice or pursue advanced studies in any of the civil engineering disciplines.
 The department provides students with the necessary guidance to develop their full potential within the context of their own personal experiences and the expectations of the profession.

 The educational objectives developed by the Department for its undergraduate program reflect our commitment to providing a program that produces graduates who, within five years of graduation, will:

 - capably design, build, maintain, or improve civil engineering-based systems in the context of environmental, economic, and societal requirements.

 - serve the community as ethical and responsible professionals.

 - engage in lifelong learning for professional growth.